Minyahel/quicwork/developmentNotes.md

 * working on the specific post route - DONE
 * working on posting comments and likes
 * new issue has arisen regarding comments and how they should be saved
+* It seems the best way to save the sub-documents is to create new schemas for them.
+Will do this for likes as well.
+* Toggling post like has implemented